 DRIVE Safe Act

-The DRIVE Safe Act is sponsored by Congressman Duncan Hunter (R-CA50) and would offer high school graduates training for interstate commercial drivers licenses that they are currently ineligible to hold.
+The DRIVE Safe Act is sponsored by Congressman Trey Hollingsworth (R-IN) and Senator Toddy Young (R-IN) and would offer high school graduates training for interstate commercial drivers licenses that they are currently ineligible to hold.
 The HVACR wholesale distribution sector facing an upcoming shortage of qualified drivers to move our products through the interstate supply chain.
 Commercially licensed truck drivers are the linchpin of the entire HVACR logistics network, moving equipment from suppliers to distributors, and from distributors to customers.

 Addressing Online Sales Tax Avoidance